fmukendi/mukehub/mukeHubDocs/Tech_plans/UX_Designer.md

 ### (1) Figma

 How much does a UX designer makes in the US ?
+(Google Salary in California !!!)

 - https://www.youtube.com/watch?v=FiGGIrgFatA